Nbouchek/recipeXMLParser/README.md

 # xmlParser

 This is a command line Java -OpenJDK 13- implementation for the recipe parsing task.
+JUnit 5 is used for unit testing.

 It takes in two arguments:
   1. A path to a directory of recipes to process.